-Over half of America's four-year colleges accept more than 75 percent of their applicants, while 13 percent accept less than half of the applicants, and some admit as few as five percent.
+Over half of America's four-year colleges accept more than 75% of their applicants, while 13% accept less than half of the applicants, and some admit as few as 5%.
 Focus on ETS R&D reached out to Rebecca Zwick, a researcher at ETS and author of Who Gets In?, for her view on the college admissions process.

 Who enrolls in college today?

 Rebecca Zwick: That depends on many things: on grades, test results, as well as the student's socioeconomic and ethnic background.
 A recent report from the National Center for Education Statistics (NCES) looked at the 2013 enrollment rates for high school graduates who were in 9th grade in 2009.
-It showed that 60 percent of students in the highest socioeconomic group — the top fifth — were enrolled in a bachelor's program, compared to 12 percent for those in the bottom fifth.
-Half of Asian students and 39 percent of White students were enrolled, while the rates for students who were Black, Hispanic, Native American or Pacific Islanders ranged from 18 to 24 percent.
+It showed that 60% of students in the highest socioeconomic group — the top fifth — were enrolled in a bachelor's program, compared to 12% for those in the bottom fifth.
+Half of Asian students and 39% of White students were enrolled, while the rates for students who were Black, Hispanic, Native American or Pacific Islanders ranged from 18–24%.
 The underrepresentation of these groups, and of students from low-income families, is the most pressing issue in college admissions today — and these disparities tend to be greater the more selective the college.

 Is the current system fair?